hanabi/hanabi.github.io/Reference.md

 ### The Reverse Finesse

 * In a normal *Finesse*, you would give a clue to a player who comes after the player blind playing a card.
-If you give a *Finesse* clue to someone who gets to have a turn BEFORE the blind-play occurs, it is called a *Reverse Finesse*.
+If you give a *Finesse* clue to someone who gets to have a turn **before** the blind-play occurs, it is called a *Reverse Finesse*.
 This is more complicated than a normal *Finesse* and is harder to see.
-* Since *Reverse Finesses* exist as a strategy, before playing any cards, players should always check out everyone's *Finesse Position* card (the left-most unclued card).
-If a card in someone's *Finesse Position* is PLAYABLE and "matches" the clue, then they need to DEFER playing the clued card for at least one go-around and wait to see what happens.
+* Because *Reverse Finesses* exist as a strategy, before playing any cards, players should always check out everyone's *Finesse Position*.
+If a card in someone's *Finesse Position* is playable and "matches" the clue, then **they need to defer playing the clued card** for at least one go-around and wait to see what happens.
 * If the player with the "matching" card blind-plays it, then it means that the clued card is the next card in the chain.
-* For example, on the first turn of a 3-player game:
+For example, on the first turn of a 3-player game:
   * Alice clues Bob red, which touches his red 2.
   * Next, it is Bob's turn.
 Normally, Bob would think that he had the red 1, and play it immediately.
   * However, Bob also notices that on Cathy has a red 1 on her slot 1 position.
 Thus, he has to give a chance for Cathy to prove whether or not a *Reverse Finesse* is happening.
 If Cathy does not blind-play anything, then Bob should have the red 1, and he can play it on his next turn.
   * Bob discards.
   * Cathy blind-plays red 1.
 Bob now knows that he has the red 2.
-* If the player **does not** blind-play, then the clued card is probably the other copy, and can be played on the next turn.
+* If the player with the "matching card" **does not** blind-play, then the clued card is probably the other copy, and can be played on the next turn.
 For example, in a 3-player game:
   * The setup is the same as the last example.
 Bob is clued red, so he suspects a *Reverse Finesse* is occurring and discards.
   * Cathy discards.
   * Now Bob knows that the red card in his hand is actually the red 1.